pascallaliberte/sharpen.page/_posts/2020-09-18-via-negativa-inverse-freelancing-advice.md

 > Don't **paint yourself into a corner**.

-On the use of social media to amass an audience, or on the use of freelancer marketplaces, or on advertising:
+On the use of social media to amass an audience, or on the use of freelancer marketplaces, or on advertising, or on the idea of building an email list:

 > Avoid **relying on other people for finding work**.